ezrakahn/FLCAC-Submission-Guidance/FLCAC_Submission_Guidance.md

 #### <span class="smallcaps">Highlight 4: Classifying elementary flows (Eight class system)</span>

 >
 > It is recommended that users utilize the eight-class system as seen below to classify all elementary flows.
 Usage of the flow classification system helps improve the structure used to organize flows.
-Flow classes are a way to group EFs by their flowable type.
+Flow classes are a way to group elementary flows by their flowable type.
 Classes may have sets of contexts and units that distinguish them from flows in other classes.
 <table>
 <tbody>
 <tr class="odd">